 4. Get Your Oyster Fix at Hunt’s Oyster Bar

-3 Cheese Jalapeno Cajun Oyster at Hunt’s Oyster Bar
+3 Cheese Jalapeño Cajun Oyster at Hunt’s Oyster Bar

 Hunt’s Oyster Bar has been shucking oysters for 50 years in Panama City.
 Located across from St. Andrew’s Marina in a yellow building, guests can dine on raw, steamed, and cooked oysters, as well as steak, shrimp, scallops, tuna, frog legs, and chicken.
-(And that’s just to name a few of things that they serve.)
+(And that’s just to name a few of the things that they serve.)
 Hunt’s Oyster Bar is also where the US Oyster Shucking Champion, Honor Allen, learned his trade.

 Hunt’s Oyster Bar is located at 1150 Beck Avenue in Panama City.
-Head over to huntsoysterbar.com to view the menu.

 5. For Dinner with a view, eat at Uncle Ernies